home-assistant/home-assistant.io/source/docs/assist/apple.markdown

 Open the shortcuts app, and edit the Button Assist shortcut.
 The text in quotes will be shown in the language of your device.

-- Tap the arrow next to _"Dictate text"_ and select your language
+- Use the arrow to expand the _"Dictate text"_ action options, and select your language
-- Tap the arrow next to _"Assist with `Provided Input`"_ and select your language.
+- Use the arrow to expand the _"Assist with `Provided Input`"_ options, and select your language.

 <p class='note'>
-You can import the button shortcut multiple times to create versions for different languages.
+You can import the button shortcut multiple times to create versions for different languages, when asked if you would like to replace your Shortcut, choose "Keep Both".
 </p>

 ## Multiple servers